rnycz/kanban-board/README.md

 -   Random joke fetched from [Dev Joke API](https://documenter.getpostman.com/view/16443297/TzkyLee7)
 -   Tasks fetched from [custom API](https://github.com/rnycz/kanban-board-api).
 Performing operations in the application causes changes in the database, e.g. adding a new task or deleting a task
 -   Offline mode
--   Event calendar (possbility to add and remove events) - working on it
+-   Event calendar (possbility to add and remove events)

-TODO: event calendar styles

 ## Installation and Setup Instructions